ove/ove-apps/packages/ove-app-svg/README.md

 ```

 The SVG app has a transparent background.
 If required, a background colour of choice can be set using the [Background Utility](../ove-app-html/docs/UTIL_BACKGROUND.md) provided by OVE.

+If the SVG app is used to display static SVGs no further controlling would be required after the SVG has been loaded.
+The app provides a controller that can used to control interactive SVGs.

 ## Controlling the App